joerivanveen/bloembraaden/README.md

 ### Async operations
 Many operations such as mailing and database cleaning are performed asynchronously.
 These are handled by the files `Daemon.php` and `Job.php`.
-Please setup a crontab for the web user (e.g. nginx) like so:
+Please set up a crontab for the web user (e.g. nginx) like so:
 `crontab -e -u nginx`
 And put in the five lines that are currently needed for Bloembraaden:
 ```